-7
+Figure 7: Selecting Proper RAM Settings

 In the ‘Clks/Rd, Byte En’ tab select clocking method to be ‘Dual clock: use separate ‘read’ and ‘write’ clocks, click next.
 Next tab ‘Regs/Clkens/Aclrs’ under ports registered, deselect ‘Read output port(s) q’, we don’t need the output to be registered for this application, otherwise it would delay the path by one extra clock cycle in order to register it.
 Click Finish, if prompted again hit Finish, if printed to include .qip files hit yes.